WSIS Forum 2020: Achieving Sustainable Development Goals through ICTs

 To help decrease energy use and increase sustainability, measures need to be taken to manage the data.
 One aspect to focus on is the stored data:

-• Data integrity,
+• Data integrity

-• Reliable, redundant storage,
+• Reliable, redundant storage

-• Data destruction at a pre-set date, and
+• Data destruction at a pre-set date

-• Elimination of multiple copies, ‘junk’ and ‘not-needed’ data.
+• Elimination of multiple copies, ‘junk’ and ‘not-needed’ data

 ICT is powerful infrastructure.
 It has the power to misinform on a global scale and deplete precious resources.
 But if managed carefully, it has the power to “green” many industries, to enable more equitable and ubiquitous access to services around the globe, and indeed become the infrastructure of sustainability.